su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 DEFINITION_DV= ( 7, 1.0 | UPPER_SIDE, LOWER_SIDE, TIP | WING, 0, 1, 0, 0.0, 0.0, 1.0 ); ( 7, 1.0 | UPPER_SIDE, LOWER_SIDE, TIP | WING, 1, 1, 0, 0.0, 0.0, 1.0 ); ...
 ```

-Here, we define the objective function for the optimization as drag with a pitching moment constraint and thickness constraints along 5 sections of the wing.
+Here, we define the objective function for the optimization as drag with thickness constraints along 5 sections of the wing.
 The `DEFINITION_DV` is the list of design variables, note that this is a simulation/optimization at a cte.
 Cl and the angle of attack is a design variable.
 For this problem, we want to minimize the drag by changing the position of the control points of the control box.
 To do so, we list the set of FFD control points that we would like to use as variables.
 Each design variable is separated by a semicolon.
 The first value in the parentheses is the variable type, which is 7 for an FFD control point movement.
 The second value is the scale of the variable (typically left as 1.0).
 The name between the vertical bars is the marker tag(s) where the variable deformations will be applied.
 The final seven values in the parentheses are the particular information about the deformation: identification of the FFD tag, the i, j, and k index of the control point, and the allowed x, y, and z movement direction of the control point.
 Note that other types of design variables have their own specific input format.
 For this example, we have a long list of design variables that are not all listed above.
 You can quickly generate a list of FFD variables in the necessary format using the **set_ffd_design_var.py** script that is shipped with the other Python utilities with the source code.
 ```
 $ python set_ffd_design_var.py -i 10 -j 8 -k 1 -b WING -m 'UPPER_SIDE, LOWER_SIDE, TIP'
 ```

 The selection of `OPT_GRADIENT_FACTOR` and `OPT_RELAX_FACTOR` has a particular impact on the optimization.
-The `OPT_GRADIENT_FACTOR` is used to obtain a gradient norm (GNORM column in the shape_optimization.py screen ouput) of the order of 1E-6.
-On the other hand, `OPT_RELAX_FACTOR` is used to aid the optimizer in taking a physically appropriate first step (i.e., not too small or too large), the easiest way to check the initial step is by looking at `Max Diff:` value in `DSN_002/DEFORM/log_Deform.out`, in fact that value is the maximum diference beween the baseline geometry and the deformed geometry in the first step of the optimization.
+The `OPT_GRADIENT_FACTOR` is used to obtain a gradient norm (GNORM column in the shape_optimization.py screen output) of the order of 1E-6.
+On the other hand, `OPT_RELAX_FACTOR` is used to aid the optimizer in taking a physically appropriate first step (i.e., not too small or too large), the easiest way to check the initial step is by looking at `Max Diff:` value in `DSN_002/DEFORM/log_Deform.out`, in fact that value is the maximum difference between the baseline geometry and the deformed geometry in the first step of the optimization.

 In this particular optimization problem it is also important to adjust the scale of the `OPT_CONSTRAINT` this scale factor is an effective method to control how much the violated constraint is going to change the objective function gradient (push factor).
-The selection and adjustment of these three parameters is important to fully explout the posibilities of the Python gradient based optimizers.
+The selection and adjustment of these three parameters is important to fully exploit the possibilities of the Python gradient based optimizers.

 ### Running SU2